Tomáš Berdych: 2017: Third Wimbledon semi-final, injury struggles

 Berdych started 2017 ranked No. 10 and had a mixed year of highs and lows.
 He again reached the semifinals at Doha, losing again in straight sets, this time to Andy Murray.
 At the Australian Open his first opponent retired after the first set and Berdych went on to reach the round of 32, ultimately losing in straight sets to Roger Federer.
-Berdych reached the semifinals of the at ABN Amro World Tennis Tournament in Rotterdam where he was defeated by Jo-Wilfried Tsonga in straight sets.
+Berdych reached the semifinals of the ABN Amro World Tennis Tournament in Rotterdam where he was defeated by Jo-Wilfried Tsonga in straight sets.
 At the Miami Open, Berdych reached the quarterfinals, taking Roger Federer to three sets but ultimately losing a tie-break.
 He reached the round of 16 at his next three tournaments in Monte Carlo, Madrid and Rome.
 Berdych played excellently at the first Lyon Open to be held since 2009, beating Gilles Simon and Milos Raonic on his way to the final, only to be beaten by Tsonga, all matches being straight sets.
 Conversely, Berdych was able to reach only the round of 64 at the 2017 French Open, where he lost to Russian Karen Khachanov.

-On the up again, he reached the quarterfinals at both Stuttgart and London's Queen's Club, losing in each case to Feliciano Lopez.
+On the up again, he reached the quarterfinals at both Stuttgart and London's Queen's Club, losing in each case to Feliciano López.
 Having seen off the likes of Dominic Thiem and Novak Djokovic in earlier rounds at Wimbledon, Berdych succumbed in the semifinal to a superb Roger Federer, who went on to win the Championship.
 At the US Open, he was able to reach only the round of 64, taking Alexandr Dolgopolov to four sets but no further.
 After playing for Team Europe in the inaugural Laver Cup, hosted in Berdych's home capital Prague, the Czech shut down his season early with a back injury after losing in the round of 16 at Beijing.
 Berdych finished the year ranked 19th, his first year-end ranking outside the top ten since 2009.